nikesh-sejuwal/JavaScript-Things-To-Know/README.md

 **write a for loop**\
 **append a number in the second array by looking up the index on first array by doubling the number**

-But we have a more simple and easier solution by mapping the array to another arrray:\
+But we have a more simple and easier solution by mapping the array to another array:\
 **[1,2,3,4].map((num) => num * 2); //Output: [2,4,6,8]**

 # REPLACE **'FOR'** LOOPS WITH **'FILTER'**